 What’s a Plate?

 And what are the defining sonic elements of a plate?.
 The sound is dense, with heavy diffusion.
 The sound is wonderful, warm, open, and natural.
 Plates are still widely used in many studios—the only drawback is the enormous size and weight of the devices.
-An EMT 140 weighs 600 pounds.
+An EMT 140 weighs 600 pounds. ( =270 kilos – a little less than four men of average build)

 The a plate reverb is made up of a large (2m x 3m), thin piece of sheet metal suspended from a steel frame by spring tensioners at each corner.
 An electrical transducer mounted to the center of the suspended plate induces plate movement, which creates the effect.
 One or two (mono or stereo) pickups are mounted to the plate as well, for the reverb return.
 A damping plate controlled by a servo motor, allowed adjustment of the reverb time.
 All of these simple elements were built into a heavy wooden enclosure.